 In today’s competitive business environment, suppliers play an important role in helping companies succeed.
 However, many businesses struggle to maintain good supplier relationships.
-It takes time and effort to develop long-lasting partnerships with vendors.
-Here are some tips for improving your supplier relationships.
+It takes time and effort to develop long-term partnerships with vendors.
+Here is the process and some tips for improving your supplier relationships.

 - Communicate Regularly